waynegramlich/ezcad3/README.md

                 wall_thickness = box.wall_thickness_l
                 material = box.material_m

-* We compute a new member variable *height_l* using the extracted dimensions from the *Simple_Box* "parent" *Part*.
-This variable is assigned to a local variable *height* and a member variable *height_l* with has the *\_l* suffix.
-In addtion, a length of *zero* is created by invoking the *L* initailizer with no arguments:
+* We compute a new member variable *height_l* for the *Box_Base* *Part* using the extracted dimensions from *box*.
+This variable is assigned to a local variable *height* and a *Simple_Box_Cover* member variable *height_l*.
+As usual, the member variable ends with an *\_l* suffix to indicate that it is a length.
+In addition, a length of *zero* is created by invoking the *L* initialize method with no arguments:

-                # Add another
+                # Add another member variable:
                 self.height_l = height = dz - wall_thickness
                 zero = L()

 * Conceptually, we start the box with a block of material that is *dx* by *dy* by *height* in size.
-We start by providing a *comment* argment that shows up in the generated .scad and G code files.
+We start by providing a *comment* argument that shows up in the generated .scad and G code files.
+  The material is the one we selected from *box*.
 The color is specified by providing a *Color* object.
 This *Color* object is blue.
   Finally, two diametrically opposite corners are specified with the *corner1* and *corner2* arguments.
-The bottom of the box is centered on the origin and extends upward by *height*.
-  The *P* class is used to specify the X/Y/Z coordinates of each
+In this particular case, the designer has decided that the bottom of the box is centered on the origin and extends upward by *height*.
+The *P* (i.e. point) class is used to specify the X/Y/Z coordinates of each corner:
-  corner:

                 # Start with a solid block of the right dimensions:
                 self.block(comment = "Initial block of material",